collective/ECSpooler/backends/python/README.txt

 License

-  The Haskell backend is licensed under the "GPL":http://opensource.org/licenses/gpl-license.
+  The Python backend is licensed under the "GPL":http://opensource.org/licenses/gpl-license.

   Copyright © 2007 Otto-von-Guericke-Universität Magdeburg

-  The Haskell backend is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+  The Python backend is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

-  The Haskell backend is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+  The Python backend is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.